rohitkumarmanne-442/HOME360/README.md

 # HOME360
- Architected a Python/Django Home Services booking platform with React frontend, implementing real-time scheduling, payment processing, and multi-role user management, resulting in 95% positive user feedback during beta testing.
+ A full-stack home services booking platform built with Django and React that connects homeowners with service providers.
+The platform features real-time scheduling, secure payment processing, and an intuitive service marketplace.